tetul/starter-academic/content/project/Ants/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Modulation of sucrose responsiveness in ants"
 summary: "This a bachelor thesis project with Sarah Peter.
 We will be using <i>Camponotus mus</i> to study the variation in sucrose responsiveness in freely moving ants, under different conditions of colony hunger states.
-In addition, we will study the modulation of this responsiveness by oral treatment of dopamine, a well known influencer of the reward system in animals."
+In addition, we will study the modulation of this responsiveness by oral treatment of dopamine, a well known influencer of the reward system in animals.
+The experimental animals will be flash frozen for later analysis using mass spectrometry, to collect information about their neurochemical signatures"
 authors: []
 tags: []
 categories: []